shunk031/Multi-task-Conditional-Attention-Networks/README.md

 # Multi-task Conditional Attention Networks

-A prototype version of our submitted paper: `Multi-task Conditional Attention Networks`.
+A prototype version of our submitted paper: `Conversion Prediction Using Multi-task Conditional Attention Networks to Support the Creation of Effective Ad Creatives`.

 ## Setup using Docker